-An excellent specimen of Trepospira sphaerulata was recovered in late December of 2021.
+An excellent specimen of Trepospira sphaerulata was recovered in late December 2021.
 It is a much better example of this species of Paleozoic gastropod, so I am replacing the content of this article with photos of it.
-This should help future researchers looking for an excellent example of this species.
-The specimen below, CG-0284 is from the Pine Creek limestone in Central Armstrong County, Pennsylvania.
+New images should help future researchers search for an excellent example of this species.
+The specimen below, CG-0284, is from the Pine Creek limestone in Central Armstrong County, Pennsylvania.

 Original Post from July 13, 2020.

 Note: While the identification below is highly probable, it’s not definite.
-The specimen above (CG-0284) is a definite identification, verified by two other invertebrate paleontologists.
+The specimen above (CG-0284) is a complete identification verified by two other invertebrate paleontologists.

 This gastropod has a highly probable Identification.
-I have confirmation that Trepospira sphaerulata is found in this and nearby limestone layers.
+One can find the gastropod Trepospira sphaerulata in this and nearby limestone layers.
 Based on the nodes visible on the top of the last whorl, a local fossil gastropod expert gives this as a likely identification.
-This specimen comes from the Pine Creek Limestone locality which has been the source material for many of my recent posts.
+This specimen comes from the Pine Creek Limestone locality, the source material for many of my recent posts.

 The only fact keeping me from being sure is the lack of suture ornamentation.
 These should display as regular, raised nodes.
-However, the fact that this is a very flat, wide shell helps.
-The spire is visible as small and only raised in the very center.
+However, this is a very flat, wide shell.
+The spire is visible as small and only increased in the very center.

-The example below was regarded as a perfect specimen.
+Winchell regarded the specimen below to be a perfect specimen.
 The suture ornamentation is very apparent.